 A simple website structure works much like a system of folders that organize related categories of paperwork in a filing cabinet.

-With a simple site architecture, content is arranged in a logical hierarchy.
+With a simple site architecture, content is arranged in a logical hierarchy, like in this website architecture example:

 If we were to zoom into the subdirectory structure, we might see something like this: